 Hey guys, Tyler Bramlett here from GarageWarrior.com.
-I made this special video for Rick and everybody over at ExercisesforInjuries.com about the best way to warm-up to reduce your client’s chance of getting injured and how to do this properly.
+I made this special video for Rick and everybody over at ExercisesforInjuries.com about the best way to warm up to reduce your client’s chance of getting injured and how to do this properly.

-I’ve been working on flexibility and strength training for a long time because long ago I realized that you could do Yoga a lot and you can improve your flexibility and your mobility but then you go and try to do the strength sport and you get injured really fast.
+I’ve been working on flexibility and strength training for a long time because long ago I realized that you could do Yoga a lot and you can improve your flexibility and your mobility but then you go and try to do the strength sport and you get injured fast.

 And vice versa.
 Someone who does strength sport goes and tries to do something that requires flexibility, they tend to get injured fast as well.
 Not too many people understand the dynamic relationship between getting someone stronger and more flexible at the same time and that’s exactly what I am going to talk to you guys about.

-In fact, you’ll start with beginner exercises like:
+You’ll start with beginner exercises like:

 - iron cross